Call Us Today:

 If you are a probationary employee for the federal government, you may be wondering if you have the right to appeal an employment action against you.
 A federal employee disciplinary action lawyer from The Federal Practice Group can clarify whether or not your circumstances allow it.
 Generally speaking, the employee can file an appeal if the disciplinary action was based on one or more of the following:

 If you were discriminated against in your workplace and you’re a federal employee, protect your rights.
-The Federal Practice Groupfights hard for the justice of our fellow DC community members.
-Call us to schedule a complimentary case review with our federal employee disciplinary action lawyer DC clients recommend.
+The Federal Practice Group fights hard for the justice of our fellow DC community members.
+Contact a federal employee disciplinary action lawyer DC clients recommend today.